ForEvolve/forevolve.github.io/_drafts/en/2021-03-21-learn-coding-with-dot-net-core-part-6.md

 In this article, we dig a little more into the `string` type.
 We also explore how to concatenate (combine) strings.
-As a programmer, you will often need to manipulate strings; concatenation and interpolation being two recurring themes.
+As a programmer, you will often need to manipulate strings, concatenation and interpolation being two recurring themes.
 We will cover interpolation in the next installment.

 {% include learn-coding-with-dot-net-core/intro-series.md %}<!--more-->

 ## Strings

-In C#, a string is a sequence of characters that is delimited by the `"` character.
+In C#, a string is a sequence of characters delimited by quotes (`"`).
 We used strings in previous articles to write text to the console.

 Here is an example of a string: